Ranagol/webpage-template/readme.md

 'Postman collection for all user API requests.json'

 ## Registration and login with validation
 This app has a hand-made vanilla registering and login system.
+The app 'remembers' the logged in user with the help of the $_SESSION superglobal.
+We store HERE the user id, username, and the users login status.
+Both for registering and for login there is a validation process, with error displaying.